bl-rd/bl-rd-archive/content/posts/my-javascript-mindset.md

 ## The problem

 For this website, I wanted to have a way of having relevant content outside the main body.
-While there is {{<external-link href="https://www.kooslooijesteijn.net/blog/semantic-sidenotes">}}no semantic HTML element for this yet{{</external-link>}}, I thought a footnote approach ({{<footnote-link demo>}}like this{{</external-link>}}) was the next best option.
+While there is [no semantic HTML element for this yet](https://www.kooslooijesteijn.net/blog/semantic-sidenotes), I thought a footnote approach ({{<footnote-link demo>}}like this{{</footnote-link>}}) was the next best option.
 I can make it accessible, it doesn't break up the flow of the document, and it is relatively easy to navigate the page.

 The problem came about when trying to add some temporary styling to the footnote that the reader is jumping to &mdash; providing some clarity as to which part of the page should be read.